ExurionTechnologies/ExurionTechnologies/README.md

 Yes — long-term maintenance and support is included as part of the standard Client Engagement process.

 ### 🚀 Career Opportunities
-Not actively hiring yet.
-Roles planned for Phase 2 of the roadmap include Engineering, Game Development, AI Research, UI/UX Design, QA, DevOps, Marketing, and Business Development (see **Future Team** above).
-Interested candidates can reach out via the Business Contact section to be considered when hiring opens.
+Exurion has grown to a 10-person team across Engineering, Game Development, AI Research, UI/UX Design, QA, DevOps, Marketing, and Business Development (see **Team** above).
+Interested candidates are welcome to reach out via the Business Contact section for future openings.

 ### ❤️ Sponsor & Support
 See the **Sponsorship** section below to support Exurion's open-source projects and AI product development.